michelegarry/MGarryIT1025/Lab2A/readme.md

 ## ALU and Control Unit
 * Explain the interaction of the control unit and ALU in the CPU
+   * The control unit recieves the instructions from the RAM, to which it then sends the mathmatical operations tasks to the ALU (Arithmetic Logic Unit) which performs the task, and then depending on the circumstance, outputs the answer.

 ## CPU, Input and Output
 * Identify how the example addresses each of the components: CPU, Input and Output